devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_06.md

 This part, although it is only a few lines long, is very very very important!

-The amount of the financial penalties can be up to 4% of the annual worldwide turnover.
+The amount of financial penalties can be up to 4% of the annual worldwide turnover.
 These sanctions can be made public and thus damage the public reputation of the company in the short and long term.

-I invite you to take a look at this [interactive map of the sanctions imposed](https://datalegaldrive.com/lentreprise/nos-outils/carte-sanctions-rgpd/) and made public.
+I invite you to take a look at this [interactive map of the sanctions imposed and made public](https://datalegaldrive.com/lentreprise/nos-outils/carte-sanctions-rgpd/) .

 #### Some questions to ask

-What if you ingest a file from the date `D` and then you can to catchup the history and ingest a file from the date `D-1`?
+What if you ingest a file from the date `D` and then you want to catch up the history and ingest a file from the date `D-1`?
 Is this the behaviour you want?
 If no, how can you address this issue?

 The `aggregated.customer_purchase` is a view.
-Why does it matters in this situation?
+Why does it matter in this situation?
 What are the limits of Cloud Workflows in this case?

 Do you need some partitions?
 Some clustering?
 Why?